 Even though pumpkins are pretty easy to grow there are quite a few problems that can occur:

-- aphids, whitefly and mites may appear but can all be easily controlled with eco-oil
+- greenhouse whitefly may appear but can be easily controlled with OCP eco-oil.

 - if pumpkins yellow and rot when very young, or simply fail to develop in the first place, then poor pollination is the culprit.
 Pollination problems can be due to a lack of bees or excessive heat and rainfall.
 Work on attracting more bees into the garden and have a go at hand pollinating.